chasleslr/metabase-python/README.md

 ```

 You can also execute queries and get results back as a Pandas DataFrame.
 Currently, you need to provide
-the exact MBQL (i.e. Metabase Query Language) as the `query` argument -- future iterations will improve this workflow.
+the exact MBQL (i.e. Metabase Query Language) as the `query` argument.
 ```python
 from metabase import Dataset